DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 ```
 Why is this usefull ? <br/>

-Beacuse now i can create __mulitple utility functions__ out of this For example:
+Because now i can create __mulitple utility functions__ out of this For example:

 ```javascript
 const carriedMultiple = (number1) => number2 => number1 * number2;